hashicorp/vault/website/source/api/system/auth.html.md

 }
 ```

-## Mount Auth Method
+## Enable Auth Method

 This endpoint enables a new auth method.
-After mounting, the auth method can
+After enabling, the auth method can
 be accessed and configured via the auth path specified as part of the URL.
 This
 auth path will be nested under the `auth` prefix.

-For example, mounting the "foo" auth method will make it accessible at
+For example, enable the "foo" auth method will make it accessible at
 `/auth/foo`.

 - **`sudo` required** – This endpoint requires `sudo` capability in addition to